alessandro-gentilini/knuth-interview-2006/README.md

 And I went through that
 kind of experience during the Freshman and Sophomore years mostly in college, before I became somewhat comfortable with my, with internalizing what I had been taught as a child.
-And I’m sure that if I’d come from another background, I would have turned out differently, but, and I personally believe now that God is alive in many ways, but I do believe, you know, I do believe that God is somehow, mysteriously, involved with our universe, and that underlies a lot of what I do, and I also know I will never be able to prove it, but I’m thankful that I could never prove it, because if it was proved, I think then I would lose interest in the whole subject; there would be no mystery, and no interest in it.
+And I'm sure that if I'd come from another background, I would have turned out differently, but, and I personally believe now that God is alive in many ways, but I do believe, you know, I do believe that God is somehow, mysteriously, involved with our universe, and that underlies a lot of what I do, and I also know I will never be able to prove it, but I'm thankful that I could never prove it, because if it was proved, I think then I would lose interest in the whole subject; there would be no mystery, and no interest in it.

-So I, as they say, the growing up in a religious way took place during this time, when I’m meeting my future wife.
+So I, as they say, the growing up in a religious way took place during this time, when I'm meeting my future wife.

 [15 - Extracurricular activities at Case](http://webofstories.com/play/17074)